-..\channel_MY45053095\HP3458_MY45053095.info;
+..\channel_MY45053095\HP3458_MY45053095.info

-..\channel_MY45053104\HP3458_MY45053104.info;
+..\channel_MY45053104\HP3458_MY45053104.info

 #endmatrix:: channel correction paths

 // here follows definitions of ANY correction tables

 // ..........

 The identifier of the correction type “type” must be set to value “digitizer”.
 The “name” is any string describing the correction data file.
 Next, there is a list of a digitizer channel identifiers “channel identifiers”.
 This is the list of digitizer channel identification strings exactly as they are returned during the instrument identification in the TWM tool.
 These are used to filter the correction file only for particular instruments.
 Otherwise the TWM tool will return an error if the processing of data is initiated.
 Next item is “channel correction paths” which are relative paths to the files with the channel corrections, one for each channel of the digitizer.
 Next, the correction data tables follows.